TLCFEM/suanPan-manual/docs/Library/Section/Code/NZ.md

 1. By default, millimeter is used as length unit, if users want to switch to another unit, set `scale` to corresponding values.
 For example, to use meter, `scale=0.001`, to use inch, `scale=1/25.4=0.03937007874`.
-2. For 2D sections, the number of integration points is set to 2 using Gauss quadrature for flanges in I-sections.
+2. For 2D sections, the number of integration points is set to two using Gauss quadrature for flanges in I-sections.
-3. For 3D sections, along web/flange thickness, one integration point is used. along flange width and web height, the same amount of integration points are used as defined by user.
+3. For 3D sections, along web/flange thickness, one integration point is used. along flange width and web height, the same number of integration points is used as defined by user.

 ## Supported Designations